 Securities Services’ view

-The main issue raised by product manufacturers is that they are required to access ESG data that are not made publicly available by investee companies and are therefore costly to obtain and may be unreliable.
+Another main issue raised by product manufacturers is that they are required to access ESG data that are not made publicly available by investee companies and are therefore costly.

 Key dates of SFDR – Sustainable Finance Disclosure Regulation